bartvanbenthem/koprs/README.md

 # Kube Generic Operations

 A reusable library of generic, ergonomic functions for the most common Kubernetes operator patterns.
-Built on top of [`kube`](https://docs.rs/kube) and [`kube-runtime`](https://docs.rs/kube-runtime), it eliminates boilerplate across operators by providing a single, well-tested implementation for each pattern.
+Built on top of [`kube`](https://docs.rs/kube) and [`kube-runtime`](https://docs.rs/kube-runtime), it eliminates boilerplate across operators by providing a single, well tested implementation for each pattern.

 ## Architecture Overview